 The USS Lenawee was built by Kaiser Shipbuilding Company, Vancouver, Washington.
-Mrs. Olaf Haugen sponsored the ship and when it was commissioned on 11 October 1944, Commander Carson R. Miller was put in command.
+Mrs. Olaf Haugen sponsored the ship, and when it was commissioned on 11 October 1944, Commander Carson R. Miller was put in command.
 As part of the shakedown, the ship was engaged in difficult amphibious exercises in the Hawaii area.
 After completing training, the Lenawee departed in January 1945 to the Marianas.
 While stationed there, it embarked over 1,500 marines.
 On 19 February 1945, after a course that lasted three days, the ship docked at Iwo Jima.
 Its first operations saw the Lenawee helping other vessels stationed there to unload troopship, the ship managing to debark its own forces three days after its arrival in the zone.
-After the task was finalized, the vessel stayed at Guam where it brought marine casualties for better medical supervision.
-In order to support the invasion of Okinawa, the Lenawee embarked more than 1,000 men at Espiritu Santo.
+After the task was finalized, the vessel stayed at Guam, where it brought marine casualties for better medical supervision.
+In order to support the invasion of Okinawa, the Lenawee embarked on more than 1,000 men at Espiritu Santo.
 The ship was present in the combat zone from 9 to 14 April 1945 and returned to the United States with no damage at all.
-As opposed to other ships from the fleet that were constantly under kamikaze attack, the Lenawee left intact due to its strategy of landing armament and troops during the day while at night it sailed back to the sea.
+As opposed to other ships from the fleet that were constantly under kamikaze attack, the Lenawee was left intact due to its strategy of landing armament and troops during the day while, at night, it sailed back to the sea.

 Asbestos Risks on the USS Lenawee (APA-195)

 Products containing asbestos started being used heavily in shipbuilding and shipyards as World War II demanded a massive number of vessels.
 Even if there were health risks associated with the use of asbestos as early as the 1930s, the mineral continued being incorporated in ships until the 1970s.
-Asbestos is highly resistant to corrosion and intense heat which is why the Navy believed it was the perfect choice for ship construction.
+Asbestos is highly resistant to corrosion and intense heat, which is why the Navy believed it was the perfect choice for ship construction.

 Have You Been Exposed to Asbestos on the USS Lenawee (APA-195)?